OriahKnorr/Side-Scroller-/README.md

 # Side-Scroller -
-Come freinds to this strange platformer we will make together.
+Come friends to this strange platformer we will make together.